 The purpose of the Candidacy Examination and Thesis Proposal Defense is to

-- to examine the student’s future research plan and direction through examination of the research proposal
+- examine the student’s future research plan and direction through examination of the research proposal

-- Normally, this examination must take place within 36-months of initial registration in the Ph.D. program however, within the ECE Dept, as stated in our Supplemental Regulations, Ph.D. students must take their Candidacy Exam within 27-months of registering as a Ph.D. student.
+- Normally, Ph.D. students must take their Candidacy Exam within 27-months of registering as a Ph.D. student

 - Transfer Students (M.Sc. to Ph.D.): As stated in the ECE Supplemental Guidelines students who transferred from an M.Sc. to a Ph.D. program must take their Candidacy within 27-months of registering as an M.Sc. student.
 If permitted by the student's advisor and by the Department, the student may take his/her Candidacy within 36-months of registering as an M.Sc. student.

-- Department regulations stipulate that ECE students must successfully complete their Candidacy Examination by the end of 36-months in the Ph.D. program (This 36-month period includes failure to pass the initial Candidacy Exam and "Transfer" guidelines mentioned previously).
+- Department regulations stipulate that ECE students must successfully complete their Candidacy Examination by the end of 27-months in the Ph.D. program (This 27-month period includes failure to pass the initial Candidacy Exam and "Transfer" guidelines mentioned previously).
 Failing successful completion of the Candidacy Requirement within the above stated time-frame, the Department can require the student to withdraw from the graduate program.

-The student will submit a written report of about 40 pages.
+The student will submit a written report as per the guidelines of the Advisor.
 It is the advisor’s responsibility to ensure that all members of the Advisory Committee have at least three weeks to study the report before attending an oral presentation by the student.

-An Advisory Committee must be selected for the student with one(1) month after registration in the program http://umanitoba.ca/faculties/graduate_studies/media/PhdProgramOfStudy.pdf
+An Advisory Committee must be selected for the student within one(1) month after registration in the program (as per the Academic Guidelines)

 In a Candidacy Exam, the Examining Committee are your Advisory Committee Members.